-You, the employee, have direct responsibility to avoid injury and illness at work.
+The employee has direct responsibility to avoid injury and illness at work.
 Nearly all harmful exposures to infectious substances and chemicals, and other injuries, can be avoided with effective training and consistent safe work practices.

-Become familiar with the Environmental, Health and Safety (EHS) Manual to learn the requirements on working safely and protecting the environment from harm.
+Become familiar with the Environmental Health and Safety (EHS) Manual to learn the requirements on working safely and protecting the environment from harm.
 Although lab work typically focuses on the hazards of working with specimens and chemicals, we must also control other important hazards.